perelel pregnancy belly prenatal vitamin with choline

 Choline is a water-soluble compound found in many foods and synthesized by the body in small quantities.
 Neither vitamin nor mineral, choline is considered an essential nutrient because the body can't produce enough of it to support its daily requirements.

-One of its most notable and important roles is supporting cognitive function.
-Beginning in utero, choline is a major player in brain development.
+One of its most notable and important roles is supporting cognitive development and function.
+Beginning in utero, choline is a major player in fetal brain development.
 And research suggests it continues to support cognitive learning throughout the lifespan, possibly helping to improve memory and even slowing cognitive decline in older adults.1

 Why do you need choline during pregnancy?

-In the general adult population, choline deficiency may cause liver and muscle damage.2 For expecting mothers, a choline deficiency has serious implications for the pregnancy and the unborn baby’s health.
+In the general adult population, getting less choline than the recommended amount may cause liver and muscle damage.2 For expecting mothers, a choline deficiency has serious implications for the pregnancy and the unborn baby’s health.
 Low choline intake is associated with pregnancy complications like preeclampsia, premature birth and low birth weight.

 It may also increase risk for neural tube defects like spina bifida in babies.
 The neural tube is a sealed tube that forms down the embryo’s back in early pregnancy.
 This structure later becomes the baby’s brain and spinal cord.
 Neural tube defects are severe birth defects that result from the neural tube not closing properly.
 Research has established a potential connection between choline intake and these defects in unborn babies—higher intake around the time of conception is associated with a decreased risk of these conditions.3